2000 MI6 attack: Background

 London had been the target of a similar attack in 1991 when an IRA mortar shell was fired at 10 Downing Street and exploded during a cabinet meeting held by then Prime Minister John Major.
 Before the Real IRA's MI6 attack, Hammersmith Bridge was damaged by a small bomb blast in June 2000, resulting in the bridge requiring renovation.
-A further planting of a bomb occurred near Ealing Broadway station in July 2000.
+A further planting of a bomb occurred near a west London train station in July 2000.

 A by-election in the constituency of South Antrim was scheduled to be held the day after the attack.
 Democratic Unionist William McCrea was elected with 37.95% of the votes, defeating fellow candidates Ulster Unionist David Burnside, Donovan McClelland of the Social Democratic and Labour Party, Martin Meehan of Sinn Féin, David Ford of the Alliance Party of Northern Ireland and David Collins of the Natural Law Party.

 Details of the attack

-Three members of the RIRA went into an area of Spring Gardens and used a grassy knoll to fire their 2.8 kg RPG-22 missile about 300 metres away from the SIS Building.
+Three members of the RIRA went into an area of Vauxhall Gardens and used a grassy knoll to fire their 2.8 kg RPG-22 missile about 300 metres away from the SIS Building.
 At 21:45 the grenade caused damage to a green plated glass window, metres below sensitive satellite equipment on the building's roof which was believed to be the main target.
 The force of the explosion was felt by people who were in underground stations and in nearby cars.